milanglacier/termint.el/README.md

 - Functions:

   - `termint-myrepl-start`: Start or switch to the REPL session.
+  - `termint-myrepl-send-string`: Send a string (prompted) to the REPL.
   - `termint-myrepl-send-region`: Send the selected region to the REPL.
-  - `termint-myrepl-send-string`: Send a string (prompted) to the REPL.
   - `termint-myrepl-source-region`: Source the selected region to the REPL.
+  - `termint-myrepl-send-paragraph`: Send current paragraph to the REPL.
+  - `termint-myrepl-source-paragraph`: Source current paragraph to the REPL.
   - `termint-myrepl-hide-window`: Hide the REPL window.

 - Evil Operators (if Evil is loaded):